Please read this entire document carefully before beginning your exam!

 You must achieve a minimum score of 75 points to pass the exam.
 There is a maximum of 100 points available on the exam.

-Ideally, one of the following templates should be used for the penetration test report:
+Ideally, one of the following templates should be used for the exam report:

 You may use your own template as long as the information is presented in a structured, professional manner and follows all other requirements outlined above.